Rage997/sziget-festival-surprise/README.md

 # 🎉 Sziget Festival Surprise

 A fun interactive surprise to reveal an upcoming trip to Sziget Festival!
 Features 3D fireworks, floating balloons, and a wandering camper van.
+See it live <a href="https://rage997.github.io/sziget-festival-surprise/">here!</a>

 ## What it does